YellowJacketLinux/CPAN-RPM/README.md

 When a CPAN distribution contains both, it uses `Module::Build` but has a compatibility wrapper allowing `ExtUtils::MakeMaker` to be used.
-Do not use the compatibility wrapprt, just use `Module::Build` to build it.
+Do not use the compatibility wrapper, just use `Module::Build` to build it.

+The system used is easily identified at the top of the `Makefile.PL` or `Build.PL` script.
+It needs to be a `BuildRequires`, I like to put it right after the `BuildRequires: perl-devel` so that it is easy to identify the CPAN build system used when reading the spec file.
+For example:

+    BuildRequires: perl(:VERSION) >= 5.8.1
+    BuildRequires: perl-devel
+    BuildRequires: perl(Module::Build::Tiny)
+    %if 0%{?!cpansigverify_skip:1} == 1
+    BuildRequires: cpansign >= 0.82
+    %endif
+    #

+All other `BuildRequires` then follow *preferably* in alphabetical order.